 Change management models are a crucial part of any organization.
 Healthcare settings in particular are known to be resistant to change and have a lot on the line when it comes to implementation.
 In order to stay competitive, it is important to know how best to implement change management strategies that will keep your organization running smoothly and efficiently.
 There are many different models for change management frameworks, but which ones work the best for healthcare?

-Before making decisions about change management procedures, it is imperative for any organization to choose a change management model based on their specific policies, needs and company culture.
+Before making decisions about change management methodologies, it is imperative for any organization to choose a change management model based on their specific policies, needs and company culture.

 The following are the 3 most effective healthcare change management models:

 The ADKAR model is one of the two foundational change management models created by Prosci Methodology.
-The five stages of the ADKAR model are: Awareness, Desire, Knowledge, Ability and Reinforcement.
+The ADKAR meaning is based on the five stages that make up its acronym: Awareness, Desire, Knowledge, Ability and Reinforcement.